This watermelon salsa recipe is so fun when served from a watermelon bowl! It is delicious with chips or on top of grilled chicken or tacos.

 Step Three: Season and Mix

-Put the diced watermelon in a bowl and add the cucumbers, bell peppers, onions, cilantro, jalapenos (optional), lime juice, salt, and black pepper.
+Put the diced watermelon in a bowl and add the cucumbers, bell peppers, onions, cilantro, finely chopped jalapeño pepper (add only if you want spicy watermelon salsa), lime juice, salt, and black pepper.

 Mix everything together and taste the watermelon salsa.
 Add additional lime juice, salt, and black pepper, if needed.